youwen5/liminalOS/README.md

 configuration with NixOS.
 Specific configuration necessary to adjust hardware-specific details between each machines are isolated to the [hosts](./hosts) directory.

-> **lim·i·nal**
->
-> 1. between or belonging to two different places, states, etc.

-The goal of liminalOS is to allow my computing environment to exist in different places at the same time, without the twiddling and settings syncing and minor disparities that arise from traditional approaches.
-This works exceptionally well, demonstrated by the fact that I have the exact same environment across three separate machines, spanning two completely different CPU architectures.

 ## Installation guide